littleqairoes/qairoe-app-layout/README.md

 ## History

+- v0.0.4: Rehashed so that it deletes the uploaded bower_components and fixed bug for scrollProgress to work

 - v0.0.3: Updated Documentation

 - v0.0.2: Made a minor fix to main-header according to [Polymer Styling guide for Children](https://www.polymer-project.org/1.0/docs/devguide/styling#styling-distributed-children-content)